 Well, it happened.
 We actually left with a deal!
-Although the Coronavirus pandemic has seriously changed the way we travel right now, it’s still important to know what travelling after Brexit will be like and what changes we should be prepared for.
+Although the Coronavirus pandemic has seriously changed the way we travel right now, it’s still important to know what travelling after Brexit is going to look like and what changes we should be prepared for.
 In light of this, we’ve done our best to bring you the information you’ll need (for when we can travel again!).

 This article has been compiled using information currently available to us, mainly from the Gov.uk website.
 We will endeavour to keep this as up-to-date as possible, as we appreciate some information may change over time.
 Last updated in August 2021.

 Do I need a new Passport after Brexit?